 lsb_release, a utility included in most Linux distros that quickly displays system information.

 - Open a terminal

 lsb_release -a command on any modern Linux distro the terminal will instantly show you your Ubuntu version number and, if applicable, the release codename too.

 If you don’t like using the command line, no worries: you can also use the built-in System Settings app to check your Ubuntu version:

 - Go to Details > About

-Here you’ll see a screen like this, showing you all the pertinent information pertaining to your particular install, atop of which is a big, bold version number!
+You’ll see a screen like the one in the screenshot above.
+This lists all the pertinent information that pertains to your particular install, atop of which is a big, bold, and hard-to-miss version number!

 The Neofetch system info tool is one of my TOP Ubuntu app picks because it’s both eminently useful and so very nice to look at!

-If you’re running Ubuntu 18.04 LTS or later — and by this point you should now know which Ubuntu version you’re on 😉 — you can install Neofetch using the Software app, or by clicking this button:
+If you’re running a modern version of Ubuntu — and by this point you should now know which Ubuntu version you’re on 😉 — you can install Neofetch in Ubuntu from the Software app.

 Once installed, run the